 Click on the Activities Tab for the complete Tucson Pastel Society Calendar.

-Check out the plein air page for our season schedule.
+Check out the plein air/special events page for upcoming events.
 Meeting times and car pool instructions are listed.

 Click on the Shows tab to see all of our show information.

 A monthly newsletter with updates on the members of Tucson Pastel Society and so much more!